 Want to learn more?

 Qgiv makes it easy to set up restrictions, build new forms for complex restrictions and multi-restriction giving, and build restriction-specific receipts.
-If you want to learn more about Qgiv’s tools and how they can help you raise more money online, check out our platform overview!
-Then, contact us for a personalized tour of our platform.
-We’ll learn about your organization, your needs, and your goals.
-Then, we’ll show you specific tools that will help you get where you want to be.
+Ready to learn more about online fundraising and how Qgiv’s tools can help you raise more money to support your mission?
+Then check out these additional resources: